 Working with Charts

-• a state attribute for exampleChart1ChartData
+- a state attribute for

-• a getter getExampleChart1ChartData
+- a getter

-• a setter action setExampleChart1ChartData
+- a setter action

-• an action subscription for setExampleChart1ChartData that runs the beforeSet and afterSet functions present in the page definition
+functions present in the page definition

 Loading Chart Data

-It's generally expected that chart data will be loaded by the loadData function following the Harness-Vue lifecycle, so developers don't typically interact with chart data outside of that context.
-Typically, all filters on a page are defined as Harness-Vue page-level filters, and the application of filters to charts is done witin the loadData function, but a developer may choose to have chart-level filters that are not defined within Harness-Vue that apply transformations to chart data using the getters and setters listed above.
+function, but a developer may choose to have chart-level filters that are not defined within Harness-Vue that apply transformations to chart data using the getters and setters listed above.
 It is recommended to always use the setter action rather than mutating state directly so as not to be inconsistent with action subscriptions.

 Reading Chart Data

 Given that the chart data state created by Harness-Vue is based in Pinia, it is inherently reactive.
-Using the visualization library of your choice, one can simply refer to the getter (getExampleChart1ChartData in our example) and expect that it is reactive and will update automatically.
+Using the visualization library of your choice, one can simply refer to the getter (getExampleChart1ChartData

 Dynamic and Reusable Charts